How To Prepare For Black Friday

 For example, if you prefer to have delivery time displayed as ‘3 business days’ instead of ‘3 to 5 business days’, enter ‘3’ in either minimum or maximum and leave the other field blank.

-- Enter a fallback rate service code.
+5. Enter a fallback rate service code, such as 'FALLBACK'.
 The service code is pushed to your fulfillment service (if applicable) when a customer successfully completes their checkout.
 This service code will only be pushed to your fulfillment service when the carrier rates time out and the fallback rate is activated.

 Service codes are not visible to customers.